A Universal Topological Platform for Nonreciprocal Spin-Photon Interface in Solid-State Quantum Networks: Practical Photon Extraction and Interfacing

+where a conservative $95\%$ efficiency is assumed for Stage III to account for realistic engineering tolerances, such as interface roughness, scattering, and cascade alignment errors~\cite{Spillane2003}.
+This rigorous analytical framework confirms that the graded converter provides a highly efficient, deterministic path to overcome the severe mode mismatch, representing a four-order-of-magnitude improvement over direct evanescent coupling.

-which implies an exponential suppression with the emitter--CNT separation $x$ and an inverse-square-root enhancement with decreasing mode volume.
-Accordingly, Figs.~\ref{fig:g_kappa_scans}(a,b) show that pushing the NV closer to the CNT (smaller $x$) and realizing a deeply sub-wavelength CNT plasmonic mode (smaller $V_{\mathrm{mode}}$) can increase $g$ into the multi-GHz to tens-of-GHz range for representative parameters.
+Figure~\ref{fig:scaling} summarizes the key scaling laws that determine whether the hybrid NV--CNT--fiber system can reach the high-cooperativity and high-extraction regime required by the tripod protocol.
+The emitter--cavity coupling strength $g$, estimated from Eq.~(\ref{eq:g_final}), shows an exponential suppression with emitter--CNT separation $x-a$ and an inverse-square-root enhancement with decreasing mode volume $V_{\mathrm{mode}}$.
+Accordingly, subplots (a) and (b) demonstrate that pushing the NV closer to the CNT and realizing a deeply subwavelength plasmonic mode can increase $g$ into the multi-GHz to tens-of-GHz range.

-Efficient collection of the generated flying qubit further requires strong external outcoupling into the tapered fiber.
-Using the overlap-limited coupled-mode estimate in Eq.~(\ref{eq:kappa_ex_refined_square}) and the geometric parametrization in Eq.~(\ref{eq:kappa_R_geometric}),

-the maximum achievable outcoupling rate increases linearly with the ring radius $R$ and decreases inversely with the fiber effective mode area $A_{\mathrm{eff}}^{\mathrm{Fiber}}$ and the interaction length $L_{\mathrm{int}}$.
-This behavior is illustrated in Figs.~\ref{fig:g_kappa_scans}(c,d), emphasizing that the dominant bottleneck is the severe modal mismatch between the strongly confined CNT near field and the comparatively weakly confined guided fiber mode.
-For the outcoupling plots in Figs.~\ref{fig:g_kappa_scans}(c,d), we use a telecom-band wavelength only as a representative optical-frequency scale to illustrate the geometric scaling of $\kappa_{\mathrm{ex}}^{\max}$; the scaling argument itself is not specific to a particular emitter platform.

-\textit{Cryogenic requirement} A key assumption of the proposal is that the optical selection rules of the $\ket{A_2}$ state remain well resolved.
-This typically requires cryogenic temperatures, where phonon-induced orbital mixing is suppressed~\cite{Doherty2013,Togan2010}.
-In particular, operation near $T\sim4\,\mathrm{K}$ is expected to be important for preserving both the $C_{3v}$-based optical selection rules and a sufficiently low pure-dephasing rate $\gamma_\phi$.
+Efficient collection of the generated flying qubit further requires strong external outcoupling.
+As illustrated in subplots (c) and (d), the integrated bus-waveguide and mode-converter architecture completely resolves the modal mismatch bottleneck.
+Subplot (c) shows that the effective extraction rate $\kappa_{\mathrm{ex}}^{\mathrm{effective}}$ scales inversely with the ring radius $R$, reflecting the increased round-trip time $\tau_{\mathrm{RT}}$ for larger rings.
+Subplot (d) demonstrates the linear control over the extraction rate via the single-pass bus coupling fraction $\mathcal{T}_c$.
+Crucially, these extraction curves explicitly incorporate the analytically derived three-stage converter efficiency of $\eta_{\mathrm{ext}}^{\mathrm{converter}} \approx 85.1\%$.
+The results confirm that the strongly overcoupled regime ($\kappa_{\mathrm{ex}}^{\mathrm{effective}}/2\pi \approx 30\,\mathrm{GHz} \gg \kappa_0/2\pi$) is readily achievable with a modest coupling fraction ($\mathcal{T}_c \approx 4\%$), entirely bypassing the limitations of direct fiber coupling.